kookmin-sw/capstone-2022-43/index.md

 1. **Small-scale cargo owner perspective (consumer)**

-   - You can enter information to request a delivery quote for small shipments
+   - You can enter cargo information to request a delivery cost estimates

-   - It is possible to request interlocking of land, sea, and air logistics services
+   - It is possible to request syncronize logistics services of land, sea, and air

-   - You can easily specify the detailed conditions for delivery of cargo based on Incoterms
+   - You can easily specify the detailed conditions for delivery of cargo based on Incoterms condition

-   - Information asymmetry can be resolved by comparing and selecting quotes proposed by shipping brokers on one platform
+   - Information asymmetry can be resolved by comparing and selecting cost estimates proposed by the provider on one platform

-   - In the case of a preferred quotation, consultation in the form of a direct message with the shipping agent is possible.
+   - In the case of a preferred cost estimates, consultation in the form of a direct message with the shipping agent is possible.

    - Can conduct assessments of service providers